 does anyone give their dog CBD oil?
 I know about the endless benefits for humans but not much about it for dogs.
 My old man bulldog puddy has cancer and heart issues 🙁 just want him to be happy and comfortable!

 — christine teigen (@chrissyteigen) March 3, 2018

-The responses Teigen received online were mixed.
-Reactions from veterinarians are also varied—but that’s largely due to a lack of clinical research, making vets skittish about weighing in.
-One California-based vet we spoke with even asked to remain anonymous for fear she could lose her license for prescribing, or even suggesting, that CBD oil can work for pets.
+The responses Teigen received were mixed.
+Reactions from veterinarians are also still varied—but that’s largely due to a lack of clinical research, making vets skittish about weighing in publicly.
+One California-based vet we spoke with asked to remain anonymous for fear she could lose her license for prescribing, or even suggesting, CBD oil for pets.

 “Until there’s some sort of actual clinical research, no vet is going to sign off on it,” she told Eaze.
 “I had one dog with cancer and its owner was using it as an appetite stimulant.
 I’m not sure if it worked, but they felt that it did.
 So if it provides some sort of comfort, great.
 But when you have an animal that’s completely innocent, owners have 100 percent responsibility to protect them.”

 We’re off to a promising start.